TonimatasDEV/TonimatasDEV/README.md

 ## About me
 I'm a self-taught Back-End developer.
-I like do Plugins and Mods for Minecraft.
+I like doing Plugins and Mods for Minecraft.

 You can check my active repositories [here](https://github.com/TonimatasDEV?tab=repositories) and my archived repositories [here](https://github.com/tonimatasdev-archive).